 - Students experiencing a medical emergency or other crisis should contact the Dean of Students Office

 - Students with questions about the leave of absence option can contact The Graduate School

-Contact your Academic Advisor or Distance Education, DistanceEd@charlotte.edu, if you are unsure of which course section(s) are for your Distance Education program.
+Contact your Academic Advisor or a SPS Program and Student Support Services team member at DistanceEd@charlotte.edu or 704-687-1283, if you are unsure of which course sections are for your School of Professional Studies program.